boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 * Hosts can end the video call at any time
 * Any participant can leave a video call at any time
 * If the host leaves the video call the video call is ended
+* There is no host in direct message video calls

 ### **User story 4.2** ###
 As a user of Flockr, I want to be able to have audio-only calls for informal meetings or gaming sessions with friends where there is no need to appear in front of a camera.